 - Roberson District – Serves the Arden Area and Biltmore Forest.

-Asheville City Schools Demographics
+What are Asheville City Schools Demographics?

 Data from the National Center for Education Statistics (NCES) on ACS states that Asheville median household income for parents with children in public school is about 69K a year, with a population of approximately 40,466 thousand.
 The average household type is 59% married couples, with over 71% of the population owning their own home.

-Buncombe County Schools Demographics
+What are Buncombe County Schools Demographics?

-Asheville, NC Public School Ratings
+What are Asheville, NC and Buncombe County Public School Ratings?

-Asheville Pre-Kindergarten to Elementary School Ratings
+Asheville and Buncombe County Pre-Kindergarten to Elementary School Ratings

-Asheville Middle School Ratings
+Asheville and Buncombe County Middle School Ratings

 This age group includes schools that serve children in grades as high as 8th grade.

-Asheville High School Ratings
+Asheville and Buncombe County High School Ratings

-Asheville high schools are highlighted here.
+Asheville and Buncombe County high schools are highlighted here.

-The Scoop on Asheville Public Charter Schools
+The Scoop on Asheville Area Public Charter Schools

 Charter schools offer families more choices even beyond the borders of their own school district.
-In fact, it’s common for students to carpool with others to a school that’s outside of their district.
+In fact, it’s common for students to carpool with others to a charter school that’s outside of their public school district.
 Buncombe County has several options for charter schools.
 A charter school is a publicly funded, independent entity established by community members, teachers, or parents under specific terms.
 Even if the school has limited spots for new students (which is a definite possibility), the parent can always submit their children into a lottery for entry.

 The largest charter school in Asheville/Buncombe County that encompasses the most grade levels is Invest Collegiate Imagine, a charter school dedicated to teaching students kindergarten through 12th grade.
 Students from all over Buncombe County and several surrounding counties attend ICI Charter School.
 Other charter schools in Asheville/Buncombe County include: